-Due to a change in the way image maps are generated, older versions of doxygen ( $\leq 1.2.17$ ) will not work correctly with newer versions of graphviz ( $\geq 1.8.8$ ).
+Due to a change in the way image maps are generated, older versions of doxygen (<=1.2.17) will not work correctly with newer versions of graphviz (>=1.8.8).
 The effect of this incompatibility is that generated graphs in HTML are not properly clickable.
 For doxygen 1.3 it is recommended to use at least graphviz 1.8.10 or higher.
+For doxygen 1.4.7 or higher it is recommended to use GraphViz 2.8 or higher to avoid font issues.